renpy/renpy/sphinx/source/atl.rst

     :default: 1.0

     This causes the displayable to be horizontally zoomed by the supplied factor.
-This should always be greater than .5.
+A negative value causes the image to be flipped horizontally.

 .. transform-property:: yzoom

    :type: float
    :default: 1.0

    This causes the displayable to be vertically zoomed by the supplied factor.
-This should always be greater than .5.
+A negative value causes the image to be flipped vertically.

 .. transform-property:: alpha